MohammedMagdy2023/alx-system_engineering-devops/README.md

-This is the shell basics repo for alx SWE program
+This is the shell basics repository for alx SWE program